ceddy4395/seminar-presentation/PITCHME.md

 ### Hybrid approaches

 @ol
-  - Implement bosh collaborative and content based approach
+  - Implement both collaborative and content based approach
   - Incorperate some content based characteristics into collaborative approaches
   - Incorperate some collaborative appraoches characteristics into content based approaches
   - construct a model which unifies content and Collaborative approaches.
 @olend

+note:
+  - The idea is that we combine collaborative and content based approaches.
+This can be done in 4 ways. first way ...

 ---

 ## Fairness in Recommender Systems

+note:
+  - Fairness of rec sys has recently gained more attation.
+This is a tricky measurement because it has many aspects.
+In our paper we considered fairness in diversity and demograhpic biases.
+Furthermore we also looked at not only the fairness towards the user but also towards the producer.

 +++

 ### Diversity

 +++